blueberry brioche french toast casserole on a plate

 OK, fall, I’m officially ready for you.
 Bring on all the colorful leaves and chunky sweaters and copious amounts of cozy French toast casserole.

-*You can make this casserole with Italian Bread or Challah, too!
+*You can make this casserole with Italian Bread, Challah, or left over brioche buns!

 Description

-Delicious overnight breakfast brioche French toast casserole with blueberries and an oat topping.
+Delicious overnight French toast casserole with blueberries and an easy oat topping.
+The best overnight French toast you'll ever try!

 Ingredients